sciZer0/newdiscoveries/README.md

 START<br>

 ## FIRST OF ALL

+All I have is logic.

+In my opinion, modern/official science is a religion being accepted by faith.
+Actually, the situation is even much worse than that, the scientific system itself is a religious sect. <i>More on it a bit below.</i>

 Some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries.